LoveMHz/lovemhz.github.io/_posts/2025-06-17-xbox-scene-theft.md

 actions are not isolated incidents.
 They are part of a long-running pattern of theft.

 ### Moderators of r/originalxbox
-I'm calling out the moderators of the Xbox Modding subreddit: Derf_Jagged, TXCrunchBite, OGXboxGamer, GoTeamScotch, AlbinoSheepDawg, KeepForgettingLogin, awesomesprime, Random_Shadowscale, DivideByZer0, and ulubulu.
+I'm calling out the moderators of the Original Xbox subreddit: Derf_Jagged, TXCrunchBite, OGXboxGamer, GoTeamScotch, AlbinoSheepDawg, KeepForgettingLogin, awesomesprime, Random_Shadowscale, DivideByZer0, and ulubulu.

 These moderators continue to allow harassment, misinformation campaigns, and the promotion of stolen work.
 Some have even